leptos-rs/awesome-leptos/README.md

   a beautiful & consistent icon toolkit made by the community.
 - [leptos_async_signal](https://github.com/demiurg-dev/leptos_async_signal)
   Async signal for SSR generation (generalization of `leptos_meta`).
+- [leptos_animate](https://github.com/brofrain/leptos-animate) A bunch of utilities for animating elements with ease.
+FLIP and CSS in/out transitions included.

 ## Blogs / Websites